Penultima

 Penultima is a game of inductive logic, played on a chess board.
 It was invented by Michael Greene and Adam Chalcraft in Cambridge in 1994.
-The game is derived from the chess variant Ultima (otherwise known as Baroque chess), and played with a standard chess board and pieces, each piece having different movement and capture rules from standard chess.
+The game is derived from the chess variant Ultima (otherwise known as Baroque chess), a different chess variant with all pieces replaced by fairy pieces with their own mechanics.
+Penultima is played with a standard chess board and pieces, each piece having different movement and capture rules from standard chess.
 In a manner similar to the game Mao, which was a popular game in Cambridge at that time, the rules for each piece vary from game to game, and are initially kept secret from the players.
 Penultima is similar in style to Eleusis, Zendo and Mao.
-The name of the game is a pun on "penultimate", and "Ultima", the name of a different chess variant with all pieces replaced by fairy pieces with their own mechanics.
+The name of the game is a pun on "penultimate" and "Ultima".